jonaprieto/flask-ponywhoosh/docs/quickstart.rst

 |first|

 The function ``search()`` takes up to three arguments.

-1. A ponymodel, the databse entity where you want to perform the search.
+1. A ponymodel, the database entity where you want to perform the search.
 2. The ``search_string``, what  you are looking for; and,
 3. The arguments, some additional options for more refined searching.